 Are spectators allowed?

-Spectators will be allowed in arenas.
+Spectators will be allowed in many but not all arenas.
 Each arena will post a capacity limit for their facility.
 Limits depend on available seating, and where there is standing room only, fire code guidelines.
 Spectators will be screened and tracked as they enter the arena.
 We are currently developing a process for screening spectators.
 While inside, they must wear a mask and practice social-distancing.
 Any questions about spectator capacity and/or protocols should be addressed to your respective TSM.